hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deployment/README.md

 3. Start orderer

 Now it's time to start the orderer.
 Apply `./deploy-digitalocean/fabric-orderer-deployment.yaml` to your cluster.
+But first, change the value of `ORDERER_GENERAL_LOCALMSPID` to your organization's msp.
 ```shell
 # Set path to fabric-orderer-deployment.yaml and change yournamespace
 kubectl apply -f ./deploy-digitalocean/fabric-orderer-deployment.yaml -n yournamespace